Rei-SwitchBot/faq/en-us/Curtain & Curtain 3.md

 You can also try adding SwitchBot Curtain to your account via other mobile devices to troubleshoot.

-If it the ahove doesn't work, please contact us via our app →

-Profile

-→

-Feedback

-.
-And provide the following information when contacting us:
+If it the ahove doesn't work, provide the following information when contacting us:

 A video of you powering on SwitchBot Curtain with a cable.

 A video showing long-pressing of the button found on your SwitchBot Curtain for 45 seconds.

 ---